nextpyp/pyp/docs/reference/computing.rst

     **Default**: 1-00:00:00

   Split, Bundle size
     Number of tasks to group into a bundle.
 Tasks within a bundle are processed one after the other, sequentially.
 For example, if there are 100 tasks and the bundle size is set to 10, then 10 jobs with 10 tasks each will be processed in parallel.
-This option can help manage how resources are distributed.
+This option can help manage how resources are distributed and potentially reduce storage utilization.

     **Default**:  1

+  Split, Gres
+    List of Generic resources (Gres) to request for the split job.

+    **Default**: None

 .. nextpyp:: Merge task options
   :collapsible: open